 Looking for dog vaccinations?
 Getting a new dog is exciting and for the most part they seem to only need love, affection and food.
 It would be great if this were enough to keep them free from disease and sickness.
 Tragically it isn’t.

 Much the same as children, animal babies likewise need inoculation when they are young.
 Ensure that your new pooch receives a good start to their life through a full set of vaccinations.

-Dog vaccinations are essential for protecting your best friend’s health from dangerous and potentially fatal diseases.
+A regular dog vaccinations schedule is essential for protecting your best friend’s health from dangerous, potentially fatal yet preventable diseases.

 A puppy isn’t naturally safe from ailments and diseases without the help of vaccinations.
 They do have some antibody security that they got through the mother’s blood using the placenta, yet this is generally just 10%.
 The other 90% is through the primary milk they take in from their mother.